phoenixframework/phoenix/B_adding_pages.md

   end
 end
 ```
-We'll save a discussion of `use Phoenix.Controller` and `plug :action` for the [Controllers Guide](http://www.phoenixframework.org/docs/controllers).
+We'll save a discussion of `use HelloPhoenix.Web, :controller` and `plug :action` for the [Controllers Guide](http://www.phoenixframework.org/docs/controllers).
 For now, let's focus on the `index/2` action.

 All controller actions take two arguments.
 The first is `conn`, a struct which holds a ton of data about the request.
 The second is `params`, which are the request parameters.
 Here, we are not using `params`, and we avoid compiler warnings by adding the leading `_`.